SDXorg/pysd/docs/installation.rst

 ---------------------
 PySD requires **python 3.7** or above.

-PySD builds on the core Python data analytics stack, and the Parsimonious parsing library:
+PySD builds on the core Python data analytics stack, and the following third party libraries:

 * Numpy
 * Scipy